Carhul/Wingmans-Brygge/README.md

 ---

 ### Introduction & Project Goals ###

+Who is The Wingmans?
+The Wingmans are two middle-aged men who just loves beer!
+So they made it their hobby.
+They love to discover new tastes, recreate them or make a brand new.
+They also love to meet new people and are often spotted in the local bar - with a beer.

 This project`s goal is to help the site owners - the founders of Wingmans, to achieve their goal of inspiring others with their passion for home brew, and maybe along the way make some new acquaintances.

+This is the first of four Milestone Projects that I (the developer) must complete during my Full Stack Web Development Program at The Code Institute, and I´m very grateful for The Wingmans trust in me for makeing their first website.

+The main requirements in this project is to make a responsive and static website with a minimum of three pages, using primarily HTML5 and CSS3.

     Note; the review section is fictional as this is a new approach for The Wingmans.
     It needed to be included as part of the assessment criteria.